 2. Specify UI element for file upload

-・In case you are using the browser's standard file upload button
+In case of a browser's standard file upload button

 When using the standard browser (although it depends on the browser, the file upload button has the following kind of design.
 The type attribute is a file input element), the button and the file path name area to its right are combined into one element.

-・In case of originally uploaded file upload elements
+In case of a originally uploaded file upload element

 On many sites, specially designed file selection buttons are implemented instead of the standard browser buttons described above.
 For example, even with MagicPod, an original file selection button is used for the file selection and registration described above.